Stambovsky v. Ackley: Ghost stories

 The house had been vacant and was in disrepair when the Ackleys moved into the waterfront home in the 1960s.
 Local children purportedly warned them that the house was haunted, though no prior paranormal incidents appear to have been published.
 Helen Ackley claimed there were at least three ghosts in the residence.
 She described two as a married couple who had lived in the 18th century and the other as a Navy Lieutenant in the American Revolution.
 In 1993, she was contacted by paranormal researcher Bill Merrill and medium Glenn Johnson, who claimed to have already made contact with two of the spirits at 1 LaVeta Place.
 The pair met with Helen and disclosed that the couple were likely the poltergeists of Sir George and Lady Margaret, who lived in the region in the 18th century.

-In 1995, Merrill and Johnson published a book about their findings entitled Sir George, The Ghost of Nyack (Deer Publishing, Beaverton, Oregon) – still available on Amazon.
+While the couple's identity has never been historically verified, what was claimed about this ghostly couple by Merrill and Johnson is that :